PetCaseFinder

 Plain-English summary

-A Quarter horse filly had a wound on her right hind leg that was caused when her mother stepped on her.
-After surgery to clean the wound, the filly developed a problem with her left hind leg that caused it to bend inward, which was fixed with a special screw.
-However, further X-rays showed that both her left and right hind legs had a serious joint issue called talocalcaneal subluxation (where the bones in the ankle are not aligned properly).
-Since there was no information on how to treat this condition, the decision was made to humanely euthanize her.
-Later, the same owner brought in a two-month-old colt from the same mare for a routine check-up, and X-rays revealed that he also had the same joint issue, even though he had not shown any signs of trauma.
+A Quarter horse filly was brought in with a two-week-old wound on her right hind leg after her mother stepped on her.
+X-rays showed a piece of dead bone (sequestrum) that needed to be surgically removed.
+Unfortunately, after surgery, the filly developed a leg deformity that required further surgery, but later tests revealed a serious joint issue (talocalcaneal subluxation) in both hind legs.
+Since there was no known treatment for this condition, the owner chose to humanely euthanize her.
+Later, the same owner brought in a colt from the same mare for a routine check-up, and X-rays showed he also had the same joint issue, even though he had no prior injuries.

 Abstract